 There are two online business models that you might be following or have heard about.
 One is a Consulting Business model; the other is an Online Teaching Business model.
 They are quite different, but you may be able to apply elements of both of them in your business, depending on your goals and the kind of clients you want to work with.

-However it is important to realise that if you want to be just a consultant, you do not need to do the same marketing as someone who sells online courses or programs!
+However, it is important to realise that if you want to be just a consultant, you do not need to do the same marketing as someone who sells online courses or programs!

 What Kind Of Online Business Do You Have?

-Consulting is more referring to the point of you offering some sort of high level working arrangement with a key group of clients, and this could be consulting, group coaching, or one-on-one premium coaching.
-This could also be a mastermind, it could be done for your services, web design, marketing, launches, advertising, design, VA, Admin, HR, and also consulting as well.
-This could also be providing training support for their businesses.
+Consulting refers to you offering a high-level working arrangement with a key group of clients; this could be consulting, group coaching, training, or one-to-one premium coaching.
+It could also be a mastermind group and cover services such as web design, marketing, launches, advertising, design, VA, Admin, HR, as well as consulting.
+The key is that you are working directly with your clients.

 Online Teaching Business

-Do you want to have an online consulting business where you use online marketing and online systems to get consulting clients?
-Do you want to have an online teaching business where you sell in bulk online courses, online programs, other online products or memberships sites?
-Or, do you want to have an online Ecommerce business where you sell actual physical products through websites?
+If you are thinking of running an online business you need to know which online business model you prefer.
+Do you want to run an online consulting business where you use online marketing and online systems to get consulting clients?
+Do you want to run an online teaching business where you bulk-sell online courses, programs and other online products or memberships sites?
+Or do you want to run an online E-commerce business where you sell actual physical products through websites?